Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 Man service mechanic maintenance inspection service maintenance

-A ticking or tapping sound is often a sign of wearing down components.
-In some cases, it’s nothing to worry about.
-All cars and engines have limited lifespans.
-They aren’t immortal.
+A ticking or tapping sound is often a sign of deteriorating components.
+In some cases, it’s nothing to fret about.
+All cars and engines have finite lifespans.
+They aren’t everlasting.

 However, it could also be a sign of low oil.
 You’ll probably see the temperature gauge start overheating, too.
 This tapping/clacking could be components striking each other where they aren’t lubricated sufficiently.